Aged Sheet Metal

 Patina Laboratory

-We age and antique tabletops, bar tops, splashbacks and many other of our products.
+We age and antique tabletops, bar tops, splashbacks and many of our other products.
 Also the metal sheets that we sell, we create aged copper sheets, aged brass sheets and aged zinc sheets.
 Corten steel and galvanised steel are rust patinated.
 Pewter sheets and bronze sheets are aged similar to how they would naturally.
 A recent development by our studio is a rustic blackened steel patina that we apply to Corten steel.

 Patina Aged Copper Sheet Metal